 - In traditional copyright law and practice there are considerable transaction costs.
 There is no mandatory model wording for copyright permissions and consents.
 Similarly, there is no mandatory model wording for copyright licences.
 Copyright paperwork is therefore highly variable and flexible.
 It has been used for maybe 150 years or more in Australia, and certainly in England and the United States, to produce customised legal documents rewarding the creators of copyright works and downstream beneficiaries including publishers, distributors and users.

 Creative Commons provides a useful additional layer to contract and traditional copyright law and practice.
-It can benefit little guys.
+It can benefit little guys and some institutions.
 It is not a stand alone solution for all issues, situations and players.

 Given the remarkable growth of Creative Commons, its ideology and licences are obviously enticing.
 If you consider using them you need to be clear on what you are giving away, what is not covered, what remains unclear and how your legal position may be affected in the future, particularly with down-stream collaborators such as publishers, distributors, investors and other collaborators seeking to derive commercial value by regulating the availability of copyright works.